An improved example for an autoconvolution inequality: Description of algorithm

 After zeroing out any negative component, we let this be the new $\mb{V}^{(s)}$ vector and proceed to step $i + 1$.
 After $\sim 1000$ steps, we define $\mb{V}$ to be the final $\mathbf{V}^{(s)}$ and output its score.
 Proceed to $s + 1$. \end{enumerate} Finally, with this vector $\mathbf{V}$ in $\R^{115}$, we then apply the initial optimization phase with $N = 115$ and then upscale it to one in $\R^{575}$ and apply the above gradient based approach.

 The Python code for the initial optimization phase can be found in \texttt{Inital\_HPC\_code.py} of our GitHub repository, the code for the second more refined optimization phase can be found in \texttt{Refine\_HPC\_code.py} of our repository.
-Finally, the raw data that gave the coefficients listed in the next section can be found in \texttt{f95.py}.
+This yielded a list of coefficients in \texttt{f95.py}.
+We then multiplied all entries by $2^{24}$ and rounded to the nearest integer, giving the coefficients listed in the next section.
+This list of integer coefficients can be found in \texttt{coeffBL.txt}.